 4-Step Recipe for Writing a Quantitative MeasureDecember 10, 2013 by Stacey Barr

-When we write our measures as two- or three-word phrases, like Customer Loyalty, Employee Engagement, Turnaround Time and Sales Call Efficiency, we cause a lot of trouble for the poor souls who are tasked with reporting the measures.
+When we write our measures or KPIs as two- or three-word phrases, like Customer Loyalty, Employee Engagement, Turnaround Time and Sales Call Efficiency, it makes it impossible to implement or report them properly.
+This recipe for writing quantitative measures or KPIs fixes the problem.

 Take Customer Loyalty for example.
-We could argue that the values of this measure could be calculated in any of the following ways:
+We could argue that the values of this measure could be calculated in several different ways:

-- the average number of years that a customer has been purchasing
+- total number of years that each customer has been purchasing

-- the percentage of the customer base who have given repeat business
+- percentage of the customer base who have given repeat business

-- the average rating of likelihood that the customer will continue purchasing
+- average rating of likelihood that the customer will continue purchasing

 We can’t leave our measure calculation to chance like this.
-The solution is quite simple, and involves a 4-part recipe for writing a description to accompany vague measure names.
+The solution is quite simple, and involves a 4-part recipe for writing a quantitative KPI description to accompany our usually-vague KPI names.

 Decide what the best form of summary statistic is to turn the raw data into the values of your measure.
 You have lots of choices: number (count), total (sum), average, median, percentage, maximum, minimum, range and so on.